zulfiqaralimir/LeetCode/Tree/Binary Tree.md

 ![image](https://github.com/zulfiqaralimir/LeetCode/assets/68346772/4cd61c03-7a1f-45ee-9f9f-9e96a972523d)
+## Binary Tree
+Node Structure
+Each node in a binary tree contains three components:

+Value: The data stored in the node.
+Left Child: A reference to the left child node.
+Right Child: A reference to the right child node.

 I have given a lot of Interviews in Top Product Based Companies and found out Trees to be one of the most important Data Structure.